Alex Bregman Player Props: Astros vs. Nationals

-The Houston Astros, including Alex Bregman (batting .250 in his past 10 games, with a double, two home runs, seven walks and eight RBI), battle starting pitcher Josiah Gray and the Washington Nationals at Minute Maid Park, Wednesday at 8:10 PM ET.
+After hitting .220 with a double, two home runs, six walks and seven RBI in his past 10 games, Alex Bregman and the Houston Astros face the Washington Nationals (who will start MacKenzie Gore) at 8:10 PM ET on Thursday.

-In his most recent appearance, he had two hits (going 2-for-4) against the Nationals.
+In his most recent game he had a hitless performance (0-for-4) against the Nationals.

 Alex Bregman Game Info & Props vs. the Nationals